Core Design Principles Behind Uplinkr

 Opinionated, but extendable

-Section titled “Opinionated, but extendable”uplinkr makes a few strong assumptions:
+Section titled “Opinionated, but extendable”Uplinkr makes a few strong assumptions:

 - alerts matter more than visuals

-- reliability beats feature richness
+- reliability matters more than feature density